adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 REST stands for **REpresentational State Transfer**.
 REST is a set of guidelines on how to architect a network-connected software system.
 It is not a specification.

 An API can be called a "REST API" if it conforms to the REST architectural style.

+A REST API is a medium for two computers to communicate over HTTP (Hypertext Transfer Protocol), in the same way clients and servers communicate.

 REST Constraints: